wonsunahn/CS1632_Summer2021/exercises/2/README.md

 ## Expected Outcome

 Once you start filling in tests in RentACatTest, you will start to see some of those tests fail for those methods you haven't completed yet for RentACatImpl.
 As you start filling in the methods in RentACatImpl, those failures will go away one by one until you again see the output:

 ```
 ALL TESTS PASSED
 ```

 You have come full circle!
 But wait, does this mean RentACat is bug-free?
 How do you know if your unit tests themselves had defects and that's why they passed, even when RentACat is buggy?We have to actually verify the unit tests themselves to make sure that they are not defective!
 One way to verify unit tests is to test them on buggy programs to see if they detect the bugs as they are intended to.
 I have created a buggy version of Rent-A-Cat just for this purpose named RentACatBuggy.java.
 In order to apply your unit tests to RentACatBuggy, execute the following.
 For Windows:

 ```
 runTestBuggy.bat
 ```

-For Mac or Linux, try doing:
+For Mac or Linux:
 ```
 bash runTestBuggy.sh
 ```

 If you run the above, you should get output that looks like [runTestBuggy.output.txt](runTestBuggy.output.txt).
 Note that I've commented out the following line at TestRunner.java:30 to make the output less verbose:

 ```
 System.out.println(f.getTrace());
 ```

 The above will print a full Java stack trace for every failure.
 It is useful when a test fails due to a crash in your program and you want to locate exactly in which source code line the Java exception was thrown.
 The defects in RentACatBuggy does not involve crashes due to exceptions so I've temporarily commented it out for brevity.

 You can see that all tests fail except the ones for getCat(int id).
 That is because I've inserted bugs into RentACatBuggy except for that method.
 If your unit test passes any other method, it must be defective.
-Time to fix your test.
+Time to fix your test!

 ## Measuring Code Coverage